dreyus95/AVSP_SourceQualityPrediction/README.md

 <a id='improvements'></a>
 1. Given the fact that we had only 34 features, the first logical thing would be to somehow obtain more features.
 We deduced that with
         ~80-100 features we could possibly get to 85%+ accuracy score with our model.

-2. Search for better models for classification
+2. Search for better models for classification.

-3. Play around with labels, try different rating systems
+3. Play around with labels, try different rating systems.

 4. Try regression aswell, the dataset is more oriented to regression due to the domain of features, which makes classification a harder problem for this dataset.

 5. Try and find some nonlinear correlations within features.